 Here is a small sampling of Linalool studies by title:

 Ready to become a subscriber?
 Go to our PRICING page.

 Linalool is a simple terpene that offers a floral, lavender-like scent with a hint of spiciness.

-Linalool can act on many receptors and pathways, thus displays a vast array of potential effects including anticancer, antimicrobial, neuroprotective, anti-dementia, anticonvulsant, anxiolytic, antidepressant, antioxidant, anti-inflammatory, analgesic, anti-obesity, antihypertensive, antihyperlipidemic, anti-stress, chemo-synergistic, cardioprotective, hepatoprotective, renal protective, and lung protective activities.
+Linalool can act on many receptors and pathways, thus displays a vast array of potential effects, including anticancer, antimicrobial, neuroprotective, anti-dementia, anticonvulsant, anxiolytic, antidepressant, antioxidant, anti-inflammatory, analgesic, anti-obesity, antihypertensive, antihyperlipidemic, anti-stress, chemo-synergistic, cardioprotective, hepatoprotective, renal protective, and lung protective activities.

-The isolated terpene is a colorless liquid and may cause skin, eye, and respiratory irritation, and allergic reactions.
+The isolated terpene is a colorless liquid and may cause skin, eye, and respiratory irritation and allergic reactions.

 Lavender, floral, rose, lemon, coriander

 Lavender, coriander, cinnamon, mint, bergamot oranges, frankincense